oluies/tedsds/README.md

 # tedsds
-"Spark Turbofan Engine Degradation Simulation Data Set”
+## Turbofan Engine Degradation Simulation Data Set example in Apache Spark

 Uses the dataset from [1] to create a demostration of a machine learning setup for a predictive maintainance scenario.